I can help you plan a short layover, a long vacation and everything in between.

 As your travel date approaches fewer rooms will be available, the best seats at shows purchased and the most popular reservation windows already booked.
 In fact, some shows and restaurants are so popular that if you don’t secure seats right when they become available they fill up quickly.
 That being the case, if you have your heart set on dining at a particular restaurant or attending a specific show, do some research to know when seats become available.
 It is common for reservation windows to open 2 weeks, 21 days, or 30 days in advance (every restaurant is different) and when they do, you need to jump on it!

-For example, on a recent trip to NYC I wanted pre-theater dinner reservations at PEAK in Hudson Yards.
+For example, on a recent trip to NYC I wanted a pre-theater dinner reservation at PEAK in Hudson Yards.
 Their reservation window opens 21-days in advance and so I set a reminder and an alarm on my phone for 9 a.m. the day the reservation book opened to secure my table.
 Just 30 minutes later, all the dinner reservations for that date were completely taken.
 Do your research and plan accordingly.

 NOTE: If you hire me to create a custom itinerary for you, please note that I cannot guarantee itineraries less than two weeks prior to your travel date.